Smarteve/evesync/readme.txt

+ app to synce folders between different users in different machines

-Client initialization (after connecting to the server) client passing folder path via command line arguments having a set keep track of the files in the folder monitor changes in the folder
+client passing folder path via command line arguments example python3 client.py (folder path)

+Client initialization (after connecting to the server) 1 if first client:
+    do nothing
+2 if not first client:
+    server sends a get message to any random client before the new client. random client send the folder content via pickle. server send the folder content to new client.

+monitor changes in the folder
 1 create new file:
-        if new file not in set
-        send file content to server, broadcast to other clients 2 update file:
+    send new file name, new file content to server, broadcast to other clients 2 update file:
-        checking modified time
-    3 delete file:
+    checking modified time, send updated file content 3 delete file:
     send file name to other clients, delete file

-non-first client connects:
-    server send a get message to random client before him random client sends all the files in the folder to that client send and receive dictionary using pickle
-    key as the file name, value as file content

 Server
-UPDATE (client sends the updated file content)
-    Broadcast it to all the clients (except the one which sent the update)

 Connection initialization
     It is the First client: